James Solomon

-James E. Solomon (born 1936 in Boise, Idaho) is an American engineer and entrepreneur.
-In his lifetime, he has founded four companies, including one of the companies that merged to form the leading chip manufacturing toolmaker Cadence Design Systems.
+James E. Solomon (born 1936) is an American engineer and entrepreneur.
+He has founded four companies, including one of the companies that merged to form the leading chip manufacturing toolmaker Cadence Design Systems.
 He is an IEEE Fellow and received the industry's Phil Kaufman Award in 1997.
 Solomon holds 23 patents in integrated chip design.

 Biography

 Solomon graduated with BS and MS degrees in electrical engineering from the University of California, Berkeley.

 He began his career with Maconomy, spending three years designing radar devices and components for missile control systems.
 The next seven years, he ran linear integrated circuit design at the Motorola Semiconductor Lab.
 After his time with Motorola, he moved to National Semiconductor from 1970–1983, where he was director of IC design for analog and mixed-signal chips.